Interop-community/sandbix-manager-api/README.md

 [Logica Sandbox](https://sandbox.logicahealth.org)

 ### How do I get set up?
-This project uses Java 8.
+This project uses Java 8 and MySQL version 5.7.24.
 Please make sure that your Project SDK is set to use Java 8.

 #### Step 1: Prerequisites
  * Create "sandman" schema in local mysql.
 Check application.yml that name has not changed.
 This schema will be populated as you start your server.